 Consult your doctor or health care professional before administering paracetamol injection in pregnant or nursing mothers.

 Avoid using other medications containing acetaminophen.
 Excessive acetaminophen might lead to fatal liver diseases.
 Avoid drinking alcohol when using paracetamol and tell your doctor if you have a history of alcohol addiction.

 Driving or operating machinery is okay as it does not cause dizziness or induce sleep.

 Refer to your doctor or pharmacist for guidelines on dosage.
 Follow your doctor’s dose and schedule.
-Do not exceed what they advise.
+Do not exceed the recommended dosage.
 Usual dose for adults is: 650mg IV every 4 hours.
-Usual does for children is: 12.5mg/kg every 4 hour.
+Usual dose for children is: 12.5mg/kg every 4 hour.

-Paracetamol injection should be administered within 6 hours after opening.
+Do not exceed the dose of 4,000mg a day.
+Paracetamol injection should be administered within 6 hours after opening of the ampoule.

 Acetaminophen can interact with other medications, such as warfarin and other blood thinners.

 Consult with your doctor about medications you are taking or existing medical conditions you have before your treatment with paracetamol injection.

 Symptoms of overdose include trouble breathing and passing out.
 These symptoms have to be reported to the medical health professional.
 Seek medical help urgently.

 No adverse reactions have been reported.